You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 #3: Real Grass Indoor Potty Tray (The “My Dog Refuses to Go Outside” Fix)

-You know that moment when your golden has been staring at you for 20 minutes and it’s pouring outside and you’re both just… standing there?
-Yeah.
-This setup is the answer.
+Has your dog ever been staring at you for 20 minutes and it’s pouring outside and you’re both just standing there, dumbfounded as to what to do?
+Well, you’re in luck.
+This is the answer.

-I spotted this on a friend’s Instagram and immediately texted her for details.
-Her corgi uses it without any retraining — just put it down and he knew exactly what it was.
+I saw this on a friend’s Instagram and texted her to tell her how cool her corgi was.
+He just put it down and did his business.

 Prep Time: 15 min | Active Project Time: 20 min | Difficulty Level: Easy